evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/tarfile.rst

    returned by :meth:`getmembers`.

-.. method:: TarFile.list(verbose=True, *, members=None)
+.. method:: TarFile.list(verbose=True)

    Print a table of contents to ``sys.stdout``.
 If *verbose* is :const:`False`, only the names of the members are printed.
 If it is :const:`True`, output similar to that of :program:`ls -l` is produced.
-If optional *members* is given, it must be a subset of the list returned by :meth:`getmembers`.

-   .. versionchanged:: 3.5
-      Added the *members* parameter.

 .. method:: TarFile.next()